thejamesgore/comp-sci/1 - Sorting Algorithms Visualiser.md

    - **Time Elapsed**: Shows the time taken to sort the array.

 6. **Responsive Design**:
-   - Ensure the visualizer is responsive and works well on various devices, including desktops, tablets, and mobile phones.
+   - Ensure the visualiser is responsive and works well on various devices, including desktops, tablets, and mobile phones.

 ### User Experience Flow

 1. **Landing on the Page**:

-   - Users are greeted with a brief introduction to sorting algorithms and the purpose of the visualizer.
+   - Users are greeted with a brief introduction to sorting algorithms and the purpose of the visualiser.
-   - Clear instructions on how to use the control panel to select an algorithm, adjust settings, and start the visualization.
+   - Clear instructions on how to use the control panel to select an algorithm, adjust settings, and start the visualisation.

 2. **Selecting an Algorithm and Configuring Settings**:

    - Users choose a sorting algorithm from the dropdown or buttons.
-   - They adjust the array size and visualization speed using the sliders.
+   - They adjust the array size and visualisation speed using the sliders.
-   - They generate a new array and start the visualization.
+   - They generate a new array and start the visualisation.

-3. **Watching the Visualization**:
+3. **Watching the visualisation**:

    - Users watch as the array elements are sorted in real-time.
-   - They can pause and resume the visualization as needed.
+   - They can pause and resume the visualisation as needed.
    - They observe the color changes and animations to understand the sorting process.

 4. **Learning and Comparing**: